capfredf/pkg-backward-comp-check/README.md

 3. use `raco pkg-bcc start-site-server` to start a web server to serve the installer site

-4. use `raco pkg-bcc build-dependent-packages` to build and check all packages specified in the `config.rktd`
+4. use `raco pkg-bcc build-dependent-packages` to build and check all packages specified in the `config.rktd`.
+After it is done, results of building and test the packages sit in `workdir/server/built`.
+See [the page](https://docs.racket-lang.org/pkg-build/work-dir.htm l) of the documentation for pkg-build for more details.